Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Fractional Programming based Joint Robust Beamforming Design

-In order to solve the problem discussed in the last section, an alternating algorithm is proposed in this section based on the Dinkelbach method \cite{dinkelbach1967nonlinear} and multi-dimension quadratic transform \cite{shen2018fractional} for fractional programming.
-Specifically, the problem is divided into two subproblems, one is the time switching coefficient $\tau$ optimization by applying the Dinkelbach method, and the other is beamforming vectors designing by applying the multi-dimension quadratic transform.
+In this section, an alternating algorithm is proposed to tackle the non-concave problem.
+In particular, the problem is divided into two subproblems, one is the time switching coefficient $\tau$ optimization by applying the Dinkelbach method \cite{dinkelbach1967nonlinear}, and the other is robust beamforming vectors designing by applying the complex multi-dimension quadratic transform\cite{shen2018fractional}.
 Each subproblem is analysed and converted from a non-concave form to a concave form.
-Afterwards, these tractable subproblems can be solved by using convex optimization tools such as CVX and fmincon on Matlab.
+Following that, these tractable subproblems can be addressed in Matlab using convex optimization tools like CVX and fmincon.